RobotNerd/prose-english-format/README.md

 The configuration file is named `config.*` with the appropriate file extension based on the file format (e.g. `config.json` or `config.yml`).
-Text editors and conversion tools that support prose should attempt to autodetect the file format when possible, regardless of file extension.
+Text editors and conversion tools that support proze should attempt to autodetect the file format when possible, regardless of file extension.

 The configuration file can contain: